Austin, Chicago: Galewood

 Galewood is named for Abram Gale, who bought a farm on the area in 1838.
-The neighborhood is bordered by the Milwaukee District / West Line to the north, Harlem Avenue to the west, North Avenue to the south, and Narragansett Avenue to the east.
+The neighborhood is bordered by the Milwaukee District West Line to the north, Harlem Avenue to the west, North Avenue to the south, and Narragansett Avenue to the east.
 The area is a historically Italian-American community with a sizable population of Chicago city employees.
 Since the 1980s, it has seen an increase in African-American and Latino residents, but this integration has occurred peacefully in contrast with other areas of Chicago.

 Galewood has two stations on the Milwaukee District West Line.
-The first, Mars station functions as a stop for employees of the nearby Mars, Incorporated factory, closing in 2024, and Shriners Hospitals for Children, the latter of which is located in Montclare.
+The first, Mars station functions as a stop for employees of the nearby Mars, Incorporated factory, which closed in 2024, and Shriners Hospitals for Children, the latter of which is located in Montclare.
 The Mars station only stops during traditional commuting hours.
 The second, Galewood station is located east of Mars station and is a regular service station.
 Canadian Pacific (which operates in the U.S. Midwest as the Soo Line Railroad) operates freight trains on the line via trackage rights.

 The neighborhood has strong ties with neighboring Montclare, including sharing a namesake library in the Chicago Public Library system, and is sometimes considered as part of that neighborhood and not the Austin community.

 Galewood is significantly whiter than the remainder of Austin.
 Galewood is 22.51% White, 50.17% African American, and 1.77% from two or more races.
 Residents who self-identify as Hispanic or Latino of any race were 23.96% of the total Galewood population, with the western half of Galewood being 36% White and 31% African American.
 (Note: Census Tracts 2504-2505 in Cook, IL and Galewood (as defined by Google Maps) are coterminous.)